Metaverse-Championship/PMC_Challenges/README.md

 ```
 kusamaverse - 0x896c90f019d0aaa7977ce81c7d7299b1b43d302295f2d567509ab7e3060a797f
+wss - 0x2f2d4bb11521956c486925241ffcca0cbf7b79bbd9be8eafaeb4fab95713b12d
+solidity - 0x81b1ff6939fedd672ddac358a41abb7192ae1f0660a3b1cbf92ef2c82119612b
 ink - 0x82703a464305aad655e2eb617f31e6e57b7e959bf8528f1d3b5968cc02ed60ac
-wss - 0x2f2d4bb11521956c486925241ffcca0cbf7b79bbd9be8eafaeb4fab95713b12d
 rust - 0x42ce6fca873fe4dc4ce4d9accdb53e02fdb497ffa6b30f421cea36c81d8ea289
 ```

 ## Prequalification challenges

 __WSS challenge__: you need to play with a websocket connection and get the flag from the service.
+It is called Fibonacci.

+__Solidity challenge__: a security audit might reveal what the developers think is private might actually not be.

-__Rust challenge:__ you need to work with cryptography and math.
+__Rust challenge__: work with RSA cryptography and math.
 The correct math will return you the flag.

-__ink! challenge__: you need to get the flag from an already running Substrate node.
+__ink! challenge__: you need to get the flag from an already running Substrate node or find "another" way.
+Make sure to web2 scan everything.

 __Kusamaverse challenge__: find the flag in Kusamaverse - this one is very easy, but important for the main event.

 We also have an __optional 3D design challenge__ for the Hall of Fame, near the four listed above.
-If you submit it using the form, we'll add the design to the Hall of Fame, where all the successfully prequalified players get listed.
+If you submit it using the prequalification form, we'll add the design to the Hall of Fame, where all the successfully prequalified players get listed.

 ## Challenges for the main event